 Mountains to Sea is a literary festival based in the scenic seaside town of Dún Laoghaire, County Dublin.
 Taking literary festivals to another level, Mountains to Sea explores themes of hospitality, home and democracy and challenges audiences, young and old, to connect and shape the world around them.
-Piquant Media was commissioned to update the festival brand identity, to design the festival brochure and to create a range of print and social assets.
+Piquant was commissioned to update the festival brand identity and logo design, to design the festival brochure and to create a range of print and social assets.

 What we did: